Remembering

 ***Japanese bond client.
 Frequently traded $400 million US Treasury bonds only.
 Could not participate in S&P strategy because of Japanese restrictions.

-Interest rates were high during this period, with "munis" sometimes offering double digit tax-free yields.
-In states and cities with income taxes, these bonds were generally more attractive than stocks.
+Interest rates were high during this period, with "munis" sometimes offering double digit TAX-FREE yields.
+In states and cities with income taxes, these bonds were often more attractive than stocks, which historically only provided an average return of around 10%...TAXABLE.

-Over the years, this specialty led to the clientele at the left.
+Over the years, this specialty...and the wealthy investors I was exposed to...led to the clientele at the left.

 Occasionally, however, some of these bond clients would want to get involved in the stock market!